-Coach Bri Nichols is a Serial Entrepreneur, Public Speaker, and Business Consultant specializing in busines startup, branding, and effective communication.
+Coach Bri Nichols is a Serial Entrepreneur, Public Speaker, and Business Consultant specializing in business startup, branding, and effective communication.
 Coach Bri’s initiatives include but are not limited to founding a nonprofit organization, Resilient Roses Respite Corp (RRR).
 This organization, created pre-COVID-19, extends support to youth and the community with confidence boosting education that is relevant, uplifting, and hopeful even after the global pandemic.

 Coach Bri’s philosophy remains, “I can’t guarantee instant success, but I can guarantee instant progress!”

 Bri Nichols of DARRC Coalition, an activist and former candidate for Brockton's Ward 7's City Council seat, said the case shows why the city needs a civilian review board with subpoena power.